What does "Thronateeska" mean?

 In 1974, concerned and community-spirited citizens championed the cause for revitalization of the historic downtown railroad depot area.
 Thronateeska Heritage Foundation, Inc. resulted from the merger of the Southwest Georgia Historical Society, organized in 1969, and the Albany Junior Museum, Inc., founded in 1959 by the Junior League of Albany.

-A new Wetherbee Planetarium and Science Museum was constructed between the Railway Express Agency building and the Fryer-Merritt House in 2008.
+A new Wetherbee Planetarium and Science Museum were constructed between the REA and the Fryer-Merritt House in 2008.
 The new building incorporated architectural features of the original 1926 Central Georgia Roundhouse on the façade of the building.

-Other historic structures have been relocated to the Plaza to preserve historic structures.
+Other historic structures have been relocated to the Plaza to preserve them.
 The Fryer-Merritt House, built in the 1880’s at 411 Pine Avenue, was relocated to Heritage Plaza in 1994 and renovated.
 The Hilsman Kitchen was originally moved from the home site of Dr. Hilsman (one of Albany’s first doctors) to Heritage Plaza in 1977 and placed next to the REA building.
-When the new Wetherbee Planetarium and Science Museum were built, the Hilsman Kitchen was disassembled and reassembled inside the new building.

 The purpose of this corporation, as outlined in Section 4, the Third Article of the "Agreement and Plan of Consolidation" dated May 2, 1974, between Albany Area Junior Museum, Inc, and Southwest Georgia Historical Society, Inc. is as follows: